 But, which 2D code is right for your business?

-What is a Data Matrix code?
+What is a Data Matrix code & What does it look like?

 A Data Matrix is a 2D barcode that encodes data in black and white, or contrasting dark and light, cells arranged in a grid.
 Unlike 1D barcodes, Data Matrix codes are omnidirectional, meaning that they can be read from any angle.